Wicked Spoon Buffet 2023: Menu, Hours, Prices

 There is a bottomless drink deal that includes mimosas, champagne, bloody Mary’s and draft is available.
 If you choose not to take advantage of the bottomless beverages, you can order drinks by the glass.

 Wicked Spoon serves the bottomless beverages for two hours from the time of purchase.
-The bottomless alcoholic beverages start at $24 per person but you can choose to have a specialty bottomless package for $40 with a 90-minute limit.
-Check out the drink menu below for all the options available:
+The bottomless alcoholic beverages start at $25 per person but you can choose to have a specialty bottomless package for $45 with a 90-minute limit.

 Wicked Spoon Drink Menu